 White Bean and Mushroom Stew

 Rosemary and white beans are always a winning combination, and adding cremini mushrooms and tomatoes makes the pairing even more delicious.
 The beans break down as they cook, giving this stew a wonderfully creamy consistency.
-Serve it with a simple green salad and a glass of red wine.

 - Servings: 6